 Can supplements improve egg quality after 35?

-Supplements can support the cellular environment in which eggs develop, and certain nutrients — particularly CoQ10, which supports mitochondrial energy production — have been studied specifically in older women undergoing IVF.
-However, supplements cannot reverse the natural age-related decline in ovarian reserve or chromosomal integrity.
-Their role is supportive, not curative, and benefits are most meaningful when started several months before trying to conceive.
+Supplements can support the cellular environment in which your eggs develop, and certain nutrients — particularly CoQ10, which supports mitochondrial energy production — have been studied specifically in older women undergoing IVF.
+However, supplements can't reverse the natural age-related decline in ovarian reserve or chromosomal integrity.
+Their role is supportive, not curative, and benefits are most meaningful when you start several months before trying to conceive.

 Are fertility supplements safe during IVF or IUI?